 5 Mother’s Day Gift Ideas You Can Make Yourself

-Mother's Day is this Sunday, May 13th and if you haven't decided what to give your mom, or the woman you love as a mom, how about something homemade?
+Mother's Day is this coming Sunday, May 13th and if you haven't decided what to give your mom, or the woman you love as a mom, how about something homemade?

-I can't speak for all moms, but I can tell you that this mom melts over thoughtful homemade gifts- they're by far my favorite gifts of all.
+I can't speak for all moms, but I can tell you that this mom melts over thoughtful homemade gifts which are by far my most favorite gifts of all.
 Our friends at She Knows have offered some simple-to-make Mother’s Day gifts that you can make on your own or have your kids help you make for mom.

-I think most of can think back to a time in our childhood when we climbed the stairs with a tray in hand, shakily balancing juice and eggs for mom on Mother's Day.
+I think most of can remember a time during our childhood when we climbed the stairs with a tray in hand, shakily balancing juice and eggs for mom on Mother's Day.
 Why not keep that tradition alive either by surprising your mom with breakfast in bed or asking your own kids to serve you breakfast in bed?
 I will never, ever forget my very first Mother's Day because my husband made me pancakes that spelled out " I <3 mom" and it was so special.

 My husband and son did this for me and I've loved being able to keep a bag in my car on days when I haven't had a chance to eat because I'm running all over the place, but really need to refuel.
 All you need to do to make this is to mix granola and dried fruit and maybe some nuts and even chocolate chips unless you know mom is going to stash this in her car.
 In that case, leave the chocolate chips out because they'll melt into a big mess.